zowe/community/Technical-Steering-Committee/guidelines/major-release.md

 - The zowe.org/vNext contains basic information for the new major release (Start of PI - 1)
   - Includes the dates for the Office Hours for Extenders
 - Documentation for next major version is available on staging (During the PI - 1)
-- Technical preview build is available to the general public (Start of Release PI)
+- Technical preview build is available to the general public (Start of Release PI, could be earlier)

 ## PI - 1